+How Does Profitability Affect the Price of Private Debt?
 Profitable DFIs pay less for private debt because they are less risky.
 Benjamin (1994) illustrates this with a rule: If the DFI has an ROE of less than zero, then add 0.03 to the prime rate.
-If ROE is more than zero but less than the prime rate, then add
+If ROE is more than zero but less than the prime rate, then add 0.02.

-0.02.
 If ROE is more than the prime rate but less than twice the prime rate, then add 0.01.
 Otherwise, add nothing.

-For the example DFI, the adjustment for profitability is zero in Years 01 and 03 (line Hl of Table 11).
+For the example DFI, the adjustment for profitability is zero in Years 01 and 03 (line HI of table A.1).
 In Year 02, the adjustment is 0.01.

 The sum of the prime rate, the adjustment for profitability, and the adjustment for experience is m, the assumed private opportunity cost of public debt replaced with private debt.
-In the example, m is 11 percent in the first two years and 10 percent in the third year (line Hm of Table 11).
+In the example, m is 11 percent in the first two years and 10 percent in the third year (line Hm of table A.1).